 Souvenirs –

 This is something that you want to talk to your family about ahead of time.
 It would be best to give a price limit before you even go.
 That way no one will get their heart set on something expensive, only to be told no. We go often enough that we usually only allow for $30 per person.
-However, if this is a one time thing, you might want to up that price point.
+However, if this is a one time thing, you might want to up your price points.
 You can also tell your kids that you will go 50/50 with them on a souvenir.

 Hotel –